 The ADNP provides a set of clear aims for the future of the town, and sets out planning policies and proposals to realise these aims.
-These policies and proposals accord with national and county level planning policy, as required by the Localism Act.

 The ADNP has been developed through extensive consultation with the people of Alnwick and Denwick and others with an interest in the town.
 Details of the consultation have been recorded in the consultation document that is available to download from the plan website www.alnwick-and-denwick-plan.org.uk